chaitanyasasi/chaitanyasasi/README.md

 I'm
 Full Stack Solution Architect
-The crossover between design and programming has always been of interest to me, I've been lucky enough to work alongside some talented teams on a number of high profile websites.
-I have a wide range of skills that include back-end development using open source technologies (NodeJs, Python, Golang), design (working closely with designers), front-end development (React, Angular14, ReactJs, HTML5, CSS3, Javascript, Responsive, UX), Server Administrator(AWS, GCP, Azure),database(MongoDB,Cassandra,Mysql), CI/CD(Docker, Kubernetes)
+The crossover between design and programming has always been of interest to me, Six months of Internship completed as Full Stack Web developer in Edureka (online education and e-learning platform) .

+To obtain a Software developer position in an innovative and challenging environment, where I can utilize my technical skills and experience to contribute to the success of the organization (Immediate Joiner)

+outside of tech, I am a movie lover, an avid chess player and have spent my college days exploring new places

 ![Visitor Count](https://profile-counter.glitch.me/kumardeveloper/count.svg)